RiceNFields/ricenfields.github.io/_posts/2024-06-09-vector-primitives.md

 Similarly, SIMD can be applied to other linear algebra operations such as matrix multiplication, transposition, decomposition, etc. Vectors and matrices are widely used in computer graphics and image processing, making SIMD essential for accelerating computation in these areas

-#### Sirrurs Rule
+#### Sarrus Rule
-Sarrus's rule is another mathematical operation often used to calculate the determinant of a 3x3 matrix or the cross product of two 3D vectors.
+Sarrus rule is another mathematical operation often used to calculate the determinant of a 3x3 matrix or the cross product of two 3D vectors.

 ```rust
 // 3x3 matrix, assuming the 4th component to be zero